-Old Trafford chiefs looked to plug this gap last season by trying to prise away Dortmund winger Sancho from the Bundesliga and bring back the 21-year old to English shores.
+United needed both Sancho and Varane to fill the gap created by departure of Marcus Rashford.
+Old Trafford chiefs looked to plug this gap last season by trying to prize away Dortmund winger Sancho from the Bundesliga and bring back the 21-year old to English shores.

 The excitement from the outside world built up, but the transfer hype went cold and a deal didn’t happen, arguably to the frustration of United coach Ole Gunnar Solskjaer.
 This summer under the new stewardship of John Murtagh (director of football) and Darren Fletcher, Man United have been quick and decisive.